-The automaton of Figure 5.1 is an MMAA with may-states Fa and Fb, must-states G\psi and Gb, and no loopless states.
+The automaton of Figure 5.1 is an MMAA with may-states Fa and Fb, must-states $G\psi$ and Gb, and no loopless states.

-In this thesis we consider only MMAA with marks on states and with co-Büchi acceptance; that is automata with a unique mark ■ and the acceptance formula Fin.
+In this thesis we consider only MMAA with marks on states and with co-Büchi acceptance; that is automata with a unique mark $\blacksquare$ and the acceptance formula Fin $\blacksquare$ .
 Moreover, we always set $\mu(\blacksquare)$ to the set of all may-states of the automaton.
 This is justified by the following observations:

 - There are no looping transitions of loopless states.
-Hence, removing all loopless states from $\mu(\blacksquare)$ has no effect on the acceptance of any run. - All transitions leading from must-states are looping.
-Hence, if a run contains a must-state that is in $\mu(\blacksquare)$, then the run is non-accepting.
-Removing all must-states in $\mu(\blacksquare)$ together with their adjacent transitions from an MMAA has no effect on its accepting runs.
+Hence, removing all loopless states from μ(■) has no effect on the acceptance of any run. - All transitions leading from must-states are looping.
+Hence, if a run contains a must-state that is in μ(■), then the run is non-accepting.
+Removing all must-states in μ(■) together with their adjacent transitions from an MMAA has no effect on its accepting runs. - Every may-state has self-loops for all α ∈ Σ. If such a state is not in μ(■), we can always apply these self-loops without violating acceptance of any run.
+We can also remove these states from all the target configurations of all transitions of an MMAA without affecting its language.